Rectal prolapse: Colonic transit studies

 Colonic transit studies may be used to rule out colonic inertia if there is a history of severe constipation.
 Continent prolapse patients with slow transit constipation, and who are fit for surgery may benefit from subtotal colectomy with rectopexy.

 Anorectal manometry

 This investigation objectively documents the functional status of the sphincters.
 However, the clinical significance of the findings are disputed by some.
-It may be used to assess for pelvic floor dyssenergia, (anismus is a contraindication for certain surgeries, e.g. STARR), and these patients may benefit from post-operative biofeedback therapy.
+It may be used to assess for pelvic floor dyssenergia, (anismus is a contraindication for certain surgeries, e.g. Stapled trans-anal rectal resection), and these patients may benefit from post-operative biofeedback therapy.
 Decreased squeeze and resting pressures are usually the findings, and this may predate the development of the prolapse.
 Resting tone is usually preserved in patients with mucosal prolapse.
 In patients with reduced resting pressure, levatorplasty may be combined with prolapse repair to further improve continence.

 Anal electromyography/pudendal nerve testing

 It may be used to evaluate incontinence, but there is disagreement about what relevance the results may show, as rarely do they mandate a change of surgical plan.
 There may be denervation of striated musculature on the electromyogram.
 Increased nerve conduction periods (nerve damage), this may be significant in predicting post-operative incontinence.